 Happy Brigid’s Day + Imbolc!

 Lá Fhéile Bríde (Brigid’s Day) is a Gaelic traditional festival - also known as Imbolc.
-It marks the beginning of spring, and for Christians, it is the feast day of Saint Brigid.
-It is held February 1-2, which is about halfway between the winter solstice and the spring equinox.
+It marks the mid-point between the Winter Solstice and Spring Solstice.
+For Christians, it is the feast day of Saint Brigid.

-In Celtic mythology, Brigid was a triple goddess - full of contradiction.
-She was associated with healing and passion and fire.
-Further complicating matters, Brigid was a goddess of serenity (my guiding word this year!), poetry, and water as well.
-Evidence of her has been found throughout Ireland, reflecting her importance as a powerful, yet personal deity.
+In Celtic mythology, Brigid is a triple goddess.
+She is associated with healing, passion, and fire.
+Brigid is also the goddess of serenity, poetry, and water.
+Evidence of her has been found throughout the UK, reflecting her importance as a powerful, yet personal deity.
 When she was not protecting mothers and newborn children, Brigid inspired many of the writers and poets for which Ireland is internationally renowned.

 I am deeply drawn to her.
 My love of poetry, call to heal, and passionate, fiery side are all embraced by her archetype.
 She feels like home to me.

-The Christian saint who took her name, born in 450 AD, carried some of those same associations as the Matron Saint of poets and midwives.
+The Christian saint who took her name was born in 450 AD.
+She carried some of those same associations as the Matron Saint of poets and midwives.

 Like many other feasts and celebrations on the Irish calendar, Brigid predates Christianity – her roots lie in the Celtic festival of Imbolc, the feast of the goddess Brigid, celebrated at least five millennia ago.